The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: INTRODUCTION

-Field-level Bayesian inference reconstructs the three-dimensional matter field by treating the initial conditions as parameters, forward modelling their nonlinear evolution to the present day, and constraining them with galaxy data to obtain a posterior ensemble with quantified uncertainties.
+Field-level Bayesian inference addresses this limitation by serving two complementary roles: (i) constraining cosmological parameters from the full information content of the observed galaxy distribution, and (ii) reconstructing a complete realization of the underlying dark-matter distribution with quantified uncertainties.
+The approach treats the initial conditions as parameters, forward models their nonlinear evolution to the present day, and constrains them with galaxy data to obtain a posterior ensemble.
 The \textit{Bayesian Origin Reconstruction from Galaxies} (\borg) algorithm \citep{Jasche2013}, and subsequent applications by the Aquila Consortium\footnote{\href{https://aquila-consortium.org/}{https://aquila-consortium.org/}}, have reconstructed the local density field and its dynamical history using this technique \citep[e.g.][]{Jasche2019,Stopyra2024_COLA}.
-Complementary efforts include the \textit{Constrained Local UniversE Simulations} (CLUES) project \citep{Gottloeber2010}, the \textit{Exploring the Local Universe with Reconstructed Initial Density Field} (ELUCID) simulations \citep{Wang2014,Wang2016}, and the Local Universe Model \citep{Pfeifer2023}, all aiming to reproduce local structures and assess their statistical properties.
+Related Bayesian approaches include BARCODE \citep{Bos2016}, which reconstructs cosmic web environments from constrained realizations, and COSMIC BIRTH \citep{Kitaura2021}, an efficient framework for recovering the evolving cosmic web.
+Beyond Bayesian methods, complementary reconstruction techniques include least-action dynamical approaches such as the extended Fast Action Minimization method \citep{Sarpa2022}, which recovers galaxy trajectories and cosmic-web environments, and neural-network-based methods that infer dark-matter distributions from galaxy observables \citep{Veena2023}.
+Constrained-simulation projects such as the \textit{Constrained Local UniversE Simulations} (CLUES; \citealt{Gottloeber2010}), the \textit{Exploring the Local Universe with Reconstructed Initial Density Field} (ELUCID) simulations \citep{Wang2014,Wang2016}, the Local Universe Model \citep{Pfeifer2023}, and \slow \citep{Dolag2023} have produced halo and cluster catalogues conditioned on observational data, reproducing local structures and assessing their statistical properties.